dvsekhvalnov/jose-jwt/README.md

 ##### Notes:
 * Types returned by crytographic methods MAY be different on Windows and Linux. e.g. GetRSAPrivateKey() on X509Certificate2 on Windows returns RsaCng and OpenSslRsa on *nix.
 * It appears that Microsoft CNG implementation of BCryptSecretAgreement/NCryptSecretAgreement contains a bug for calculating Elliptic Curve Diffie-Hellman secret agreement on keys higher than 256 bit (P-384 and P-521 NIST curves correspondingly).
 At least produced secret agreements do not match any other implementation in different languages.
+Starting version 5 we **not recommending** usage of `CngKey` keys with ECDH-ES family due to cross compatibility with other libraries.
-Technically it is possible to use ECDH-ES or ECDH-ES+AES Key Wrap family with A192CBC-HS384 and A256CBC-HS512 but most likely produced JWT tokens will not be compatible with other platforms and therefore can't be decoded correctly.
+Please switch to use `ECDsa`, `ECDiffieHellman` or `JWK` instead, which are **cross compatible** on all curves and operating systems.

 ## Installation
 ### NuGet